- Eating disorders/disordered eating: Heal relationships with food, body image, and exercise.

 Non-diet/Health at Every Size Approach

-Non-diet approaches to recovery from eating and weight concerns such as Intuitive Eating, Mindful Eating, and Health at Every Size are based on research that tells us that contrary to what the media sells us, diets do not work—95% of people who go on diets will regain the weight, plus develop feelings of shame, frustration, and helplessness.
+Non-diet approaches to recovery from eating and weight concerns such as Intuitive Eating and Health at Every Size are based on research that tells us that contrary to what the media sells us, diets do not work—95% of people who go on diets will regain the weight, plus develop feelings of shame, frustration, and helplessness.
 Diets don’t solve emotional problems—they cause them.
-Therapy based on Intuitive Eating and Mindful Eating offers tools to make peace with your body and with food.
+Therapy based on Intuitive Eating offers tools to make peace with your body and with food.
 When you learn to listen to and trust your body’s wisdom, health follows.
-For more information on these approaches, visit Intuitive Eating, Health at Every Size, and The Center for Mindful Eating.
+For more information on these approaches, visit Intuitive Eating and Health at Every Size.

 Treatment Team Collaboration for Eating Disorders

 People with eating disorders are best supported by a multitude of providers–in addition to seeing a therapist, clients are advised to work with some of the following professionals: physicians, psychiatrists, dietitians/nutritionists, exercise specialists, family therapists, and group therapists.
 There is a consensus amongst eating disorder treatment professionals that eating disordered clients are best served when all providers work together as a “treatment team” (The Academy of Eating Disorders).
 Suzannah values collaborating with other specialists and coordinates treatment closely with all other providers.
 When other providers are not yet part of a team, Suzannah can provide referrals.
 For clients coming from or going to higher levels of care, Suzannah works with the client’s treatment program to provide continuity and consistency.

 Suzannah also considers the client and the family to be key members of the team.
 She welcomes questions and feedback from clients and seeks to always prioritize the client’s needs and wishes in creating a treatment plan.